Liceu Dr. Francisco Machado

-The Liceu Dr. Francisco Machado is a neoclassical / Portuguese colonial former school building in the Colmera suco of Dili, capital city of East Timor.
+The Liceu Dr. Francisco Machado is a neoclassical Portuguese colonial former school building in the Colmera suco of Dili, capital city of Timor-Leste.
 It is located one block west of the National Parliament of East Timor, and faces Rua de Moçambique (formerly Rua Dom Fernando).
-Today, it houses the Faculty of Education, Arts and Humanities of the National University of East Timor.
+Today, it houses the Faculty of Education, Arts and Humanities of the Universidade Nacional Timor Lorosa'e.

 History

 The school building was constructed between 1922 and 1924, and was originally occupied by the Dili Municipal School (Escola Municipal de Díli).

 By governmental decree of 22 January 1938, a new high school was founded to provide indigenous Timorese with sufficient education to allow them to enter the lower level of the public administration.
 It was installed in the school building, and named after Francisco Vieira Machado, the Portuguese Minister for the Colonies (1936–1944) who was responsible for its foundation.

 However, high school education could not be established at that time, because of the upheavals associated with World War II, during which Japanese forces invaded Timor, and the school building was one of the many buildings destroyed in the conflict.

 In 1952, after the restoration of the building, the school opened its doors to its first High School pupils.
 In 1955 and 1956, the building was expanded according to a 1953 design by Eurico Pinto Lopes.
 Upon the opening of the High School, secondary education became available to the local population for the first time.
 However, the school was available primarily to Mestiço, despite a legal prohibition of discrimination.

 Attendees of the high school included the later freedom fighter and first Prime Minister of East Timor, Nicolau dos Reis Lobato, and the later Minister of Social Solidarity, Maria Domingas Alves.

 In 1961, the school building was enlarged on the basis of plans drawn up by Eurico Pinto Lopes and António Sousa Mendes.
 However, those plans were not fully implemented, as only the wing facing the Avenida Cidade de Lisboa (now Rua Formosa) and a new elementary school were built.